corporate-gadfly/Tunlr-Clone/README.md

 #server=208.67.222.222
 #server=208.67.220.220
 ```
-`199.x.x.x` is the IP address of my VPS server (where my DNS server will
+`199.x.x.x` is the IP address of my VPS server (where my SNI proxy server will
 also be running).
-See next section.
+See next section(s).

-In essence, I am forwarding DNS queries to my VPS only for the
+In essence, I am resolving DNS queries to point to my VPS only for the
 specified domains.
 Everything else goes to Google DNS (or can
 easily go to your ISP DNS).
+This means that CDN-hosted media DNS
+resolution will not be going to our Linux VPS.

+##Routers incapable of running dnsmasq##
+If you have a router which does not support running `dnsmasq` (either
+via the stock firmware or is not Tomato-capable), then, you will have to
+point all of your DNS queries to a DNS server running in your
+control on your VPS.

-##Your own DNS Server##
+##Your own DNS Server running on VPS##
-I am running bind9 on my VPS to override the DNS resolution for the
-entire domains mentioned in the Tomato-based router configuration
+In the situation where my router is incapable of running `dnsmasq` I
-above.
-The plan is to send the external IP address of my VPS as
-the resolved IP address for any of those domains.
+will have to run a DNS server (e.g., bind9) on my VPS.
+The plan is to send the external IP address of my VPS as the resolved IP address for any of the relevant domains.
+Everything else will be forwarded to another DNS for resolution.

 Once the web traffic hits my VPS, I use iptables to limit access to
 traffic provided by